 Which of the following medications given to a 12-year-old client for the treatment of deep partial-thickness burn is the most important to double-check with another licensed nurse before administering it?CorrectIncorrect

 Question 3 of 20

-The nurse is administering fluids intravenously as ordered to a client who acquired full-thickness burn injury on the abdomen.
-To determine the sufficiency of fluid resuscitation, the nurse would monitor which of the following that would provide the most reliable parameter for determining adequacy?CorrectIncorrect
+The nurse is administering fluids intravenously as ordered to a client who acquired a full-thickness burn injury on the abdomen.
+To determine the sufficiency of fluid resuscitation, the nurse would monitor which of the following would provide the most reliable parameter for determining adequacy?CorrectIncorrect

 Question 4 of 20

 Nurse Rodrigo is receiving an endorsement from the burn unit.
 Which of the following clients should he assess first?CorrectIncorrect